realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; Alarm base is real present time

-Selects whether the alarm and sound-on-the-hour are based on real, actual present time, or "present" time as displayed (eg after a time travel).
+Selects whether the alarm and sound-on-the-hour are based on real, actual present time or "present" time as displayed (eg after a time travel).

 Note that the night mode schedules and the Reminder are always based on actual present time.